latticexyz/mud/packages/services/README.md

 # MUD services

-This package contains the source code for MUD services -- ECS Snapshot Service and ECS Stream Service.
+This package contains the source code for MUD services for enhanced interactions with on-chain ECS state -- ECS Snapshot Service and ECS Stream Service.

 [ECS State Snapshot Service](./cmd/ecs-snapshot/main.go) -- The service's function is to compute and save ECS state from the chain via "snapshots", such that a client can perform an initial sync to the ECS world state without having to process all ECS state changes (in the form of events).